devonpmack/react-pokedex-workshop/README.md

   ```
 </details>

-Once this is implemented, you should be able to see an image for all three pokemon!
+Once this is implemented, you should be able to see an image for all three Pokemon !

 ## Adding an input box for any Pokemon

-We want people to be able to find information on any pokemon without needing buttons for all of them.
-So let's add an input box where they can search for a specific pokemon.
+We want people to be able to find information on any Pokemon  without needing buttons for all of them.
+So let's add an input box where they can search for a specific Pokemon .

 Under the buttons, add some text, an `<input>` and a `<button>` to search.